yongy146/dota-brain/README.md

 ## 2. Modify the documents
   - Select the document you want to edit
-  - Click on pencil icon to edit the document
+  - Click on the pencil icon to edit the document
   - Make changes to the document
   - Click on "Commit changes"

 ## 3. Create pull-request
-  - Go to section "Pull requests"
+  - Go to the section "Pull requests"
   - Click on "New pull request"
   - Review your changes and then click on "Create pull request"
   - Describe the changes you made